Information Flow in First-Order Potts Model Phase Transition: Abstract

-Tipping points abound in nature and society, and, from species extinction to stock market collapse, their prediction is of widespread importance.
-Global transfer entropy, a general measure of information flow, is an advance predictor for second order transitions, such as the Ising model ferromagnetic transition~\citep{barnett13}, where correlation lengths diverge at the transition giving long range order.
-Here we show that (a) global transfer entropy is also a predictor of finite first order transitions, such as ecology dynamics on coral reefs~\cite{Fung11}, which have latent heat and no correlation length divergence, and (b) analysis of information flow across state boundaries unifies both transition orders.
-Important real-world systems exhibit both orders, as does the canonical Potts spin model.
-Examples include: nematic crystals~\cite{boamfa03}, fundamental to LED display and lighting technology; consciousness and anaesthesia~\cite{das14:highlighting}.
-We obtain the first information-theoretic result for the high-order Potts model and the first demonstration of early warning of a first order transition.
-The unexpected earlier finding that global transfer entropy peaks on the disordered side of a transition is also found for finite first order systems, albeit not in the thermodynamic limit.
-By proposing that the interface length of clusters of each phase is the dominant region of information flow, we show that first and second order behaviour is consistent with flow magnitude.
+Phase transitions abound in nature and society, and, from species extinction to stock market collapse, their prediction is of widespread importance.
+In earlier work we showed that Global Transfer Entropy, a general measure of information flow, was found to peak away from the transition on the disordered side for the Ising model, a canonical second-order transition~\citep{barnett13}.
+Here we show that (a) global transfer entropy also peaks on the disordered side of the transition of finite first-order transitions, \ie, those which have finite latent heat and no correlation length divergence, such as ecology dynamics on coral reefs~\citep{Fung11}, and (b) analysis of information flow across state boundaries unifies both transition orders.
+We obtain the first information-theoretic result for the high-order Potts model and the first demonstration of early warning of a first-order transition.
+The unexpected earlier finding that global transfer entropy peaks on the disordered side of a transition is also found for finite first-order systems, albeit not in the thermodynamic limit.
+By noting that the interface length of clusters in each phase is the dominant region of information flow, we unify the information theoretic behaviour of first and second-order transitions.

-Information theory successfully predicts complex phenomena as diverse as neural information flow and the dynamics of starling flocks.
-Mutual information has been successfully used to model biological communication channels and shown to peak or diverge at critical points in spin systems and real-world domains~\citep{matsuda96,lau13}.
-Our new results on global transfer entropy, closely related to conditional mutual information, fit into existing studies on mutual information and provide new insight into behaviour before a transition occurs.

-Numerous mechanisms for predicting phase transitions exist, applied, for example, from core science and engineering through biology, ecology, medicine and finance~\cite{scheffer12}: increased variance; critical slowing down~\cite{scheffer12}; flickering~\cite{Wang12}; and a peak in the global transfer entropy (\eqnRef{gte}).
-By thinking about tipping points in terms of phase transitions, we can apply general results from physics, and make use of a central idea---that there are a limited number of universal transitions.